 - Students usually purchase SIM cards and cell phones since they are cheaper to purchase than they think.
 We strongly recommend you purchase a SIM card while in Spain.
 There are cheap data rates you can purchase.
-You should not rely only on WIFI and not being able to phone out during your stay.
+You should not rely only on Wi-Fi and risk not being able to phone out during your stay.

 - Once in Spain, the easiest way to communicate with family and friends back home is through email, Facetime, WhatsApp video, Zoom or Skype.
-On campus each student has internet access through the University's computer labs, and wireless throughout the buildings.
+On campus, each student has internet access through the University's computer labs, and wireless throughout the buildings.
 University host family assignments offer wireless internet access as well.

 - Students staying with host families will only be able to receive incoming calls on the family's phone.

 You are encouraged to bring your laptop to Spain.
 However, you need t keep a few things in mind: